 Membership Education VP

-I am over all aspects of membership- from being a new member to the alumnae level and everything in between!
+As Vice President of Membership Experience I am over all aspects of membership- from being a new member to being an alumnae and everything in between!
+I help educate sisters on alpha delta pi as well as help keep everyone engaged in our sisterhood.

-My name is Landry Nutt and I currently serve our chapter as Recruitment and Marketing Vice President.
-I am in charge of handling all aspects of recruitment for Delta Mu.
-After being on both sides of recruitment, I realized how much of a passion I have for the preparation process, and recruiting young women into something that changed my life forever!
+My name is Riley Buckingham and I currently serve our chapter as Vice President of Marketing.
+I am in charge of handling all aspects of recruitment and marketing for Delta Mu.
+After going through both sides of recruitment I realized how important the recruitment process is and how much hardworking goes into the entire process.
+I love being about to help my sisters find the best new members.

-This fall I will be a junior majoring in Biomedical Science on a Pre-Dental pathway.
-Following my graduation in the Spring of 2021, I plan to apply to dental school and eventually become an Orthodontist.
+This fall I will be a senior majoring in Criminal Justice.
+Following my graduation in the Spring of 2021, I am planning to move back to San Antonio to pursue a career in corporate investigations.

-My name is Katlynne Wilkey and I am Delta Mu’s Panhellenic Delegate!
-The position of Panhellenic Delegate consists of going to bi-weekly meetings with the Panhellenic Executive board and delegate information to my chapter.
-Panhellenic Delegates are also the girls who should promote Panhellenic love and support to every chapter on the hill.
+As the Panhellenic Relations Specialist it's my job to attend bi-weekly meetings with the Panhellenic Executive Board and delegate information to my chapter!
+I promote Panhellenic love and support to every chapter on the hill.